xavier-tobin/PatternAnnotatedString/README.md

 Compose includes support for inline text content in `buildAnnotatedString` and the `Text` Composeable, but it can be cumbersome to use - and very difficult with dynamic text.

-To achieve this dynamically, `String.patternAnnotatedString()` can easily build and return an `inlineContentMap` that the `Text()` composable can use.
+`String.patternAnnotatedString()` can easily build and return an `inlineContentMap` that the `Text()` composable can use.

 1. Create a `PatternAnnotation` using `inlineContentPatternAnnotation` with an `inlineContent` function that returns `InlineTextContent`.
-2. Use `string.patternAnnotatedString()` to get a PatternAnnotatedString.
+2. Use `String.patternAnnotatedString()` to get a PatternAnnotatedString.
 3. Pass the `annotatedString` and `inlineContentMap` to a `Text` composable.

 ```kotlin